Nyimski/ZX-Game-Loader/README.md

 3. Click **Play** to start or resume playback (after Rewind/Forward/Stop)
 4. Use **Stop**, **Rewind**, **Forward** as needed

+### Edit Mode Features (New in v1.5.0)
+1. Enable **Edit Mode** (Menu → Edit → Editor On)
+2. Select the game and right-click for options:
+   - **Rename**: Change game name while keeping all associated files
+   - **Move**: Relocate game to different folder
+   - **Delete**: Remove game (sent to Recycle Bin)
+3. Drag and drop files directly onto:
+   - Game list (to add .tzx/.tap files)
+   - Image panel (to update screenshots)
+   - Manual panel (to update documentation)

 ### Saving Progress
-1. During gameplay, click **Save**
+1. In-game, select or type the save command, it will then say "Press Record" or something similar.
+2. Click SAVE in the Game Saves section (button changes to STOP).
-2. Wait for "Waiting for signal..." message
+3. Wait for "Waiting for signal..." message.
-3. Play audio from Spectrum's EAR port
+4. Wait for save to finish on the Spectrum.
+5. Click STOP to end recording.
-4. Application will automatically:
+6. Application will automatically:
-   - Detect the signal
+Detect the signal
-   - Save as timestamped .wav file
+Save as timestamped .wav file

 ### Loading Progress
-1. Click **Load**
-2. Select your saved .wav file
-3. App will simulate tape loading
+1. In-game, select or type the load command.
+2. Click LOAD in Game Saves and choose the desired .wav file.
+3. File should begin loading on the Spectrum.

 ## File Naming Convention
 All supporting files must match game filename exactly: